 The Patricia Grodd Poetry Prize for Young Writers recognizes outstanding young poets and is open to high school sophomores and juniors throughout the world.
 The contest winner receives a full scholarship to the Kenyon Review Young Writers workshop.
 In addition, the winning poem and the poems of the two runners-up will be published in the Kenyon Review, one of the country’s most widely read literary magazines.

-The contest is named in honor of Patricia Grodd in recognition of her generous support of The Kenyon Review and its programs, as well as her passionate commitment to education and deep love for poetry.
+The contest is named in honor of Patricia Grodd in recognition of her generous support of the Kenyon Review and its programs, as well as her passionate commitment to education and deep love for poetry.

 Every year, submissions are accepted electronically November 1 through November 30.
-The link to the submissions page for the contest will be active from this webpage on November 1, 2013.

-Must be a high school sophomore or junior to enter
+- You must be a high school sophomore or junior to enter

-- .PDF (Adobe Acrobat)
+.PDF (Adobe Acrobat)

-- .DOC or .DOCX (Microsoft Word)
+.DOC or .DOCX (Microsoft Word)

-- .RTF (Rich Text Format)
+.RTF (Rich Text Format)

-- .TXT (Microsoft Wordpad and Notepad, Apple TextEdit.)
+.TXT (Microsoft Wordpad and Notepad, Apple TextEdit)